Storm Mountain, North Ridge (attempt)

 Heading to the false summit

-Storm Mountain.
-Mouse over for a close up of the striking tarn below.
+Storm Mountain (mouse over for a close-up of the frozen tarn)

 Huge cornices